| variable | 1989-1989 | 1990-1999 | 2000-2007 | 2008-2009 | 2010-2019 | 2020 | 2021 | 2022 | 2023 | 2024 |

 Government type: presidential republic

-Chief of state: President Netumbo Nandi-NDAITWAH (since 21 March 2025)
+Chief of state: President Netumbo NANDI-NDAITWAH (since 21 March 2025)

 Description: legislature name: Parliamentlegislative structure: bicameral